paulscherrerinstitute/IocshDeclWrap/README.md

       static void setArg( iocshArg *a )
       {
         a->name = "MYTYPE"; /* set default name/help for arg;
-                             * shown by iocsh help but may
+                             * shown by iocsh help; this may
                              * be overridden by IOCSH_WRAP_FUNC()
-                             * argument
+                             * arguments for individual functions.
                              */
         a->type = <iocsh type that is most appropriate>;
       }